-An important tool in the development of these inexact variants is the computation of inexact cuts for value functions of optimization problems, i.e., affine lower bounding functions for the value function on the basis of approximate primal-dual solutions.
+{\textbf{A. Deriving formulas for inexact cuts for value functions of possibly nondifferentiable optimization problems.}} An important tool in the development of inexact variants of SDDP is the computation of inexact cuts for value functions of optimization problems, i.e., affine lower bounding functions for the value function on the basis of approximate primal-dual solutions.
 This task can be easily achieved for value functions of linear programs, see for instance Proposition 2.1 in \cite{guigues2016isddp}.
 For nonlinear differentiable problems, the derivation of inexact cuts is given in Propositions 2.2 and 2.3 in \cite{guigues2016isddp} and Proposition 3.8 in \cite{guiguesinexactsmd}.
-However, this task is more delicate for nondifferentiable optimization problems.
+However, this task is more complicated for nondifferentiable optimization problems.

-In this paper, we extend these results developping tools to compute inexact cuts for value functions of nondifferentiable optimization problems.
-The problem can be stated as follows.
+We extend these results developping tools to compute inexact cuts for value functions of nondifferentiable optimization problems.
+Mathematically, the problem can be stated as follows.
 Let $\mathcal{Q}: X \rightarrow \mathbb{R}$ be the value function given by

 where $X \subseteq \mathbb{R}^n, Y \subseteq \mathbb{R}^m$ and where \\ (H0) $X$ and $Y$ are convex, closed, and nonempty sets and $f, g_i: Y {\times} X \rightarrow ]-\infty,+\infty]$ are proper, lower semicontinuous, convex, and possibly nondifferentiable.\\